 RSVP for dinner now!

 The most joyful Shabbat of all!
 Every first Friday of the month, families with preschool-aged children gather for Tot Kabbalat Shabbat.
 We start at 5:30 pm with a potluck Shabbat dinner (Temple provides kosher chicken, families bring a non-dairy side dish to share).
 We light candles, recite the blessing for kiddush, join in hamotzi over delicious challah, and relax from the week in the company of our friends.
-The dinner is $5 for adults, free for kids under 13.
+The dinner is $10 for adults and free for kids under 13 (Free for everyone with reservation August 5th).
 Please call 327-4501 to RSVP by the Wednesday prior.

 After dinner at 6:15 pm, we head to the Schlanger Chapel for a fun, child-centered active Tot Kabbalat Shabbat service with songs, stories, and music.
 After the 25-minute service, we go to the playground for oneg and playtime.
 Families are invited to sponsor the oneg in honor of a child's birthday or other special occasion.

 Temple Emanu-El's Taste of Judaism program offers free introductory classes that explore Judaism, Jews and Israel through learning, discussion, stories, jokes, and, of course, sampling of traditional Jewish foods.
 The class is in three 2-hour sessions and is open to the entire community.

 Taste of Judaism classes are an open, interactive explortion of history and practice of Judaism in 3 sessions that discuss Jewish Spirituality, Values and Community, led by Rabbi Samuel M. Cohon and Rabbi Batsheva Appel.
 This is an exciting learning opportunity for all who want to deepen their knowledge and understanding of Jewish culture, history, rituals and practice; who want to learn more about the Reform Jewish perspective; or are simply curious about Judaism.
 The classes are free, but pre-registration is required.
 Please call Mila Vasser at 327-4501 ext.
 16 for more information and to register.

 This class is provided by the Ruth F. and Samuel H. Cohen Outreach Program of Temple Emanu-El.